jiguan/SpringbootDockerEx/README.md

 Name: Spring Boot with Docker
-Description: This is a simple project to try how to deploy a springboot application within a docker container.
+Description: This is a simple project about how to deploy a springboot application within a docker container.

 Steps:
 1. Build image: mvn package docker:build